Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Model and method

-In our work we examine the fluctuations of finite-time LEs around their converged (or ``asymptotic'') limit and after the system has reached the steady-state dynamical regime.\!
-As a criterion when the LE spectrum is numerically converged we take the following average relative error estimate
+and also represent the eigenvalues of the Jacobians.
+In our work, we examine the fluctuations of finite-time LEs around their converged (or ``asymptotic'') limit and after the system has reached the steady-state dynamical regime.

+To compute the LE spectrum we employ the algorithm from Ref. \cite{Wolf_Swift_Swinney_Vastano_1985}, first proposed in Refs. \cite{Benettin_Galgani_Giorgilli_Strelcyn_1980,Shimada_Nagashima_1979}.
+This particular algorithm was shown to be sufficiently accurate in the computation of the LEs and the associated eigenvectors for a multitude of systems, both conservative and dissipative \cite{Ramasubramanian_Sriram_2000}.